 The Little Triduum

-On Saturday, the seventh day of the week, we unite ourselves to the Virgin Mary who did not lose hope, even during that hour of darkness.
+On Saturday, the seventh day of the week, we unite ourselves to the Virgin Mary who did not lose hope, even during the hour of darkness.
 With her, we remain in expectation of the hour when Christ will reveal his victory over evil.

-We take great care in our Sunday celebrations of the liturgy to emphasize the festive nature of that day seen as an anticipation of the feast of the Wedding of the Lamb.
-Sunday is the day par excellence when we gather together as a community, for a time of prayer and fraternal sharing thus following the example of the first Christians.
-In accordance with the words of Saint Paul: “There being only one bread, though we are many we are but one body, for we partake of this one bread, » Therefore, it is in the grace of the Resurrection of Christ that our life together as a community is constantly renewed.
+We take great care that our Sunday celebrations of the Liturgy emphasize the festive nature of our anticipation of the Wedding Feast of the Lamb.
+On Sunday, we gather together as a community for a time of prayer and fraternal sharing, following the example of the first Christians, as we hear from St Paul: “There being only one bread, though we are many we are but one body, for we partake of this one bread” (1 Cor 10:17).
+Thus our life together as a community is constantly renewed in the grace of the Resurrection of Christ.